smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 | 3  | Mango |

 ---------------------------------------------------------------------------------
-In `MySQL` and `Oracle`, there is a `USING` clause that you can use to specify the joining columns.
+In MySQL and Oracle, there is a `USING` clause that you can use to specify the joining columns.
 Each vendor's implementation is slightly different; see your vendor's documentation for specifics.

-The below SQL statement works in `MySQL`.
+The below SQL statement works in MySQL.

 ```sql
 SELECT  a.ID,